sage-code/eve/manual/overview.md

 * EVE is using infix expressions like Java and other popular languages;
 * Multiple expressions can be separated with comma and enclosed in parenthesis;
-* Each statement start with a lowercase keyword and is ending at end of line;
+* Each statement start with a lowercase keyword and is ending semicolon;
 * Local identifiers use lowercase letters and numbers;
 * Public members start with one capital letter, can contain lowercase letters and digits;
 * System environment variables use prefix "$".
 These are global constants in Bee;
-* System constants use prefix "$" and can start with uppercase if they are also public;
+* System constants use prefix "$" and they are global and public;
-* System variables use prefix "#" and can start with uppercase if they are also public;
+* System variables use prefix "#" and they are global and public;
-* Reference types use prefix  "@" and can start with uppercase if they are also public;
 * Scoping operator is "." not "::".
 You can use alias or module name as scope qualifier;

 ## Comments